Deep-MI/FastSurfer/Singularity/README.md

 ```

 * are you in the correct directory ?

-	build in ../FastSurfer/Singularity
+	build in: ../FastSurfer/Singularity
-	run in ../FastSurfer
+	run in: ../FastSurfer